BigMurph619/Emerald-Murphmon/readme.md

 # Banned Abilities:

-`Battle Armor / Shell Armor`.
+`Battle Armor / Shell Armor / Pure Power / Huge Powerr`.

 **NOTE:** Pure Power and huge power are allowed so long as you NEVER use a physical attacking move.
 Pickup is allowed only if you do not keep pickup items.
 Pokemon 420 BST or Lower are exempt from all banned abilities and may be used freely.

 # Banned Moves:

 `Any pure Healing Moves` **(Recover, Milk Drink, Leech Seed, Ingrain, Wish, Etc..
-Refresh/Aroma etc)** NOTE: Moves that damage heal like Giga Drain are allowed
+Refresh/Aroma etc)** NOTE: Moves that damage AND heal like Giga Drain are allowed.

 **Note:** Both `Spore & Assist` are banned

 **NOTE:** You are allowed to use a banned move either through **Transform, metronome or after copying it using Mimic or Mirror Move.**

-Any pure setup move that isn't temporary and doesn't deal damage, such as `Swords Dance, Focus Energy, Defense Curl,` etc. cannot be used on bosses (Gym Leaders and Pokemon League).
+Any pure setup move that isn't temporary and doesn't deal damage, such as `Swords Dance, Focus Energy, Defense Curl, Belly Drum` etc. cannot be used on bosses (Gym Leaders and Pokemon League).

 # Other General Rules

 No healing outside of battle: PP, Health, or Status.
 You may use Rare Candy, PP UP, or PP MAX.

-You **DO NOT** have to let your Pokemon Evolve
+You **DO NOT** have to let your Pokemon Evolve.

-You may only hold consumable held items
+You may only hold consumable held items.

 All shinies are free catches or kills.

 # Settings

+Use a 60% level boost to Foe and Wild Pokemon instead of 50%.
+The Randomizer program has a hard limit of 50%, thus a workaround is required to reach 60%:
+First load the vanilla Emerald ROM (or patched ROM) and apply this settings string:
+321AAgEAQT8AP8AAgEEAAEeRAABFAAAFABABAABAAAAAAAAAAAAuAS4AQAICTIGBAAyAAIAC0VtZXJhbGQgKFUpunJmsePDOIo=
+Click "Randomize (Save)".
+This is your new "Source ROM" Now you have a ROM ready to use the Murphmon setting strings below Load the "Source ROM" from step 2 into the randomizer, then load the Murphmon string below Randomize (Save).
+You're ready to play.

 Randomize the game.

-All Pokémon, movesets, and items are randomized, with Trainer Pokémon & Wild Pokémon levels increased by 50%.
+All Pokémon, movesets, and items are randomized.

 All Pokemon must have Fluctuating Growth Rates.